Get Inflow Ltd, trading under the name Inflow, (“we”) are committed to protecting and respecting your privacy.

 Third party service providers:

-We may share anonymised information with third-party service providers who assist us in our marketing and advertising activities or in the improvement of Inflow app or website.
-These are third party services that allow Inflow to collect information from you concerning your use of the System, including but not limited to pages visited, links clicked, non-sensitive text entered, mouse movements, and usage of our iPhone and Android apps.
-These services are used to help Inflow enhance or improve the user experience on this website and to perform any other function that Inflow believes in good faith is required to protect and ensure the proper functionality and security of the System.
+We may share anonymized information with third-party service providers who assist us in our marketing and advertising activities or in the improvement of Inflow app or website.
+These are third party services that allow Inflow to collect information from you concerning your use of the system, including but not limited to pages visited, links clicked, non-sensitive text entered, mouse movements, and usage of our iPhone and Android apps.
+These services are used to help Inflow enhance or improve the user experience on this website and to perform any other function that Inflow believes in good faith is required to protect and ensure the proper functionality and security of the system.